Hope Renewed - Summer 2021

 They’re created new every morning.
 (Lamentations 3:20-23)

-This Easter we invite you to pause with us and reflect on the only source of lasting hope in this world - Jesus Christ.
-The Son of God, whose birth we were celebrating in the midst of lockdown just a few months ago, took on himself the sins of mankind as he hung and died on a cross 2,000 years ago.
+At this time we invite you to pause with us and reflect on the only source of lasting hope in this world - Jesus Christ.
+The Son of God, whose birth we were celebrating in the midst of lockdown, took on himself the sins of mankind as he hung and died on a cross 2,000 years ago.
 And because by God's power he rose again, so God can make each of us the promise of new life with him - an eternal life that sees our relationship fully restored with our creator and saviour.

-May you know the peace and blessing that only Jesus can bring this Easter.
+May you know the peace and blessing that only Jesus can bring this Summer.